-Materials needed to make an upcycled DIY fine motor toy
+Materials needed to make an easy DIY fine motor toy

 - An empty oatmeal container, box, or something similar and food-grade cardboard.